slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 Those gimme tasks actually ended up being very important to maintaining my discipline in completing this project.
-A lot of times I would log onto my computer with the intention of just completing one of those small tasks so I didn't feel bad about not making progress.
+A lot of times I would log onto my computer with the intention of just completing one of those small tasks so I could feel like a made a bit of progress for the day.
 Doing that one small task would easily end up turning into 2-3 hours of working as the momentum of completing one thing led me wanting to do more.